dairycultist/CompiledLang/README.md

 designed to easily process [HTTP Requests](https://www.w3schools.com/tags/ref_httpmethods.asp) (for now just GET and POST)

+compiler written in OCaml which compiles code down to a [node.js webserver](https://www.geeksforgeeks.org/node-js/node-js-web-server/) (by stealing code from a previous project, hehe)

+Compiler that takes in a text file, tokenizes it, parses it to an AST, and interprets that tree to produce node.js code

 ### Meta statements

 The following are meta statements, which inform your server on how it should run.
 For tidiness, these should be placed at the very top of your file.